What is Our HIV Program?

 - Outreach & Screening

 - Patient Care Eligibility Screening (Ryan White Services)

 - Medical Services

-Enhanced services for special population groups include linkage to appropriate medical services, especially prenatal care; linkage to HIV/AIDS medical treatment services; education; counseling and vocational/educational services
+Enhanced services for special population groups include linkage to appropriate medical services, especially prenatal care, as well as HIV/AIDS medical treatment services, education, counseling and vocational/educational services.

 The HIV clinic is located in the Intervention Services unit at the Gainesville main campus.
 Services are available by appointment and walk-ins are welcome.